Illumination in Rational Billiards: Introduction

 \subsection{Acknowledgements}

-We thank Paul Apisa for an important input regarding the method used in the proof of Theorem \ref{thm:blockedS}.
+We thank Paul Apisa for an important input regarding the method used in the proof of Lemma \ref{no-inf-intersect-same}.
 We were recently informed by Thierry Monteil that he also found an example (unpublished) of a polygon with 22 sides that has a pair of points that do not illuminate each other.
+The referee's effort in the review process is acknowledged, and the author is grateful for their insightful comments that have improved the quality and clarity of this paper.
 This work is part of the author's MSc thesis conducted at Tel Aviv University under the supervision of Barak Weiss.
+The author wishes to thank him for the dedicated mentorship, guidance and support throughout this research journey.
 The support of BSF grant 2016256 and ISF grant 2095/15 is gratefully acknowledged.